BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Thu Jan 12 2023
+La date actuelle est : Fri Jan 13 2023

 ## Quote

-"To be wrong is nothing unless you continue to remember it."
+"Happiness cannot be travelled to, owned, earned, worn or consumed.
+Happiness is the spiritual experience of living every minute with love, grace and gratitude."

-🤖 This README2.md is updated with wickedness, by Quavo ❤️
+🤖 This README2.md is updated with cruelty, by Quavo ❤️

-Last update: Thu Jan 12 2023
+Last update: Fri Jan 13 2023